kwsp/fftconv/README.md

 It's well know that convolution in the time domain is equivalent to multiplication in the frequency domain (circular convolution).
 With the Fast Fourier Transform, we can reduce the time complexity of a discrete convolution from `O(n^2)` to `O(n log(n))`, where `n` is the larger of the two array sizes.
 The **[overlap-add method](https://en.wikipedia.org/wiki/Overlap%E2%80%93add_method)** is a fast convolution method commonly use in FIR filtering, where the discrete signal is often much longer than the FIR filter kernel.

 * `fftconv::convolve_{fftw,pocketfft,pocketfft_hdr}` implement FFT convolution.
-* `fftconv:oaconvolve_{fftw,pocketfft,pocketfft_hdr}` implements FFT convolution using the overlap-add method, much better when one sequence is much longer than the other (e.g. in FIR filtering).
+* `fftconv::oaconvolve_{fftw,pocketfft,pocketfft_hdr}` implement FFT convolution using the overlap-add method, much faster when one sequence is much longer than the other (e.g. in FIR filtering).

 In C++, All routines provide a C-array interface, a `std::vector` interface, and an `arma::vec` interface (if `<armadillo>` is included before `"fftconv.h"`).